EH LEGAL AUSTRALIA PTY LTD

 All documents created by us on any matter remain our property.

-We keep our file in either hard copy storage or electronic storage for at least 7 years from the date that our file is closed.
+We keep our file in digital format electronic storage for at least 7 years from the date that our file is closed.
 After that, we may destroy the file without notice to you.
+Any original hardcopy documents held on file will be returned to you at the conclusion of your matter upon file closure.

-If you want us to retrieve any documents or things from the file or archive after conclusion of a matter we charge an administrative fee of $50.00 plus GST to cover our expenses in doing so.
+If you want us to retrieve any documents or things from the file or archive after conclusion of a matter, we may charge an administrative fee of $50.00 plus GST to cover our expenses in doing so.

 17. Legal costs – Your right to know